Darr Sabko Lagta Hai: Plot

-The series is a supernatural fiction, which focuses on a different aspect of paranormal activity, such as ghosts, zombies, phantoms, undead persons, possessed objects and witches and wizards.
+The series is a supernatural fiction, which focuses on a different aspects of paranormal activity, such as ghosts, zombies, phantoms, undead persons, possessed objects, witches and wizards.
 The series aired on every Saturday and Sunday nights and telecasted two new fresh stories every week.

 Cast

 Each story had a different star cast.
 Sometimes the actors/actresses who had appeared in some episodes of the series reappeared in other episodes of the series.
-Various popular TV actors have been appeared in the series like Shahab Khan, Vipul Gupta, Ishita Ganguly, Sarika, Sachin Shroff, Kamya Panjabi, Hiten Tejwani, Kishori Shahane and Mohit Abrol.
+Various popular TV actors have appeared like Shahab Khan, Vipul Gupta, Ishita Ganguly, Sarika, Sachin Shroff, Kamya Panjabi, Hiten Tejwani, Kishori Shahane and Mohit Abrol.

 Series overview

-With a total run of 26 episodes, the first season of the series was ended on 24 January 2016.
+With a total run of 26 episodes, the first season of the series ended on 24 January 2016.
 The first season was hosted by Bipasha Basu.
 The series was renewed for a second season and was aired on 30 January 2016.
 The host Bipasha Basu was no longer seen in the second season.
 The format of the series had been changed too.
 The show now focused more on haunting visuals.